psliwa/PHPPdf/README.markdown

 Internally the MarkdownDocumentParser converts a markdown document to html (via the [PHP markdown](https://github.com/wolfie/php-markdown) library), then converts html to xml, and at last xml to a pdf document.

-Be aware of that, if you in a markdown document use raw html that will be incompatible with the xml syntax of PHPPdf (for example unexistend attributes or tags), the parser will throw an exception then.
+Be aware of that, if you in a markdown document use raw html that will be incompatible with the xml syntax of PHPPdf (for example nonexistent attributes or tags), the parser will throw an exception then.

 	Not all tags used in the markdown implementation are propertly supported by PHPPdf, for example "pre" and "code" tags.
 	For now "pre" tag is an alias for "div", and "code" tag is an alias for "span", be aware of that.